Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all variant sets in the list are selected.

 - [EDIT]
   Click this button to edit the selected variant set.
-This button is only displayed if a single checkbox of a variant set is selected.
+This button is only displayed if a single checkbox in the list of variant sets is selected.
 Alternatively, you can click directly a row in the list to edit a variant set.
 The *Edit variant set* view is displayed.
   For detailed information, see [Edit a variant set](../Integration/07_ManageVariantSets.md#edit-a-variant-set).

 - [DELETE]